MicrosoftDocs/Advertising-docs/BingAds/transaction-message/push-transaction-messages.md

 </Transaction>
 ```

 The POST request places the message in a queue to be processed and then returns.
+You may have a maximum of five requests queued or being processed at the same time.
+If you exceed the limit, the request fails with 429.

 To determine whether Bing successfully processed the message, see Hotel Ads Feed Status in the Bing Hotel Center of Bing Ads web application.

 If the request succeeds (the message is successfully placed in the queue), the response's body includes an XML document that specifies the number of bytes read (`BytesReceived`) from the request's body (the transaction message).